MirjamC/xml-workshop/_sources/5_example_BS.md

 pip install beautifulsoup4
 ```

-## Import Beautiful Soup and import the xml file
+## Import Beautiful Soup and load the xml file

-ElemenTree is part of the standard Python library and therefore does not need to be installed.

 Before we can use the package, we have to let Python know we want to use it.
 We do this by importing the package.
 Type the following in a code cell: